Checklist for start-up entrepreneurs

 7. Unemployment security

 Find out about personal unemployment security.
-Transfer from a salaried employee’s unemployment fund to an entrepreneurs' unemployment fund within three months.
+Transfer from a wage earners’ unemployment fund to the unemployment fund for entrepreneurs within three months.

 Find out what the tax implications are for the type of company you choose.
 Find out about the various types of company options and business taxation.